Guide to the Stonemason Career and Differing Stonemasonry Jobs

 Certificate III

-One prominent pathway to become a stonemason is through Certificate III in Stonemasonry, which provides comprehensive training covering both the practical and theoretical aspects of the trade.
-This course, typically lasting about four years when undertaken part-time, equips apprentices with skills in shaping rock into accurate geometrical shapes and constructing them into structures.
+Certificate III in Stonemasonry (CPC32320) is usually completed via apprenticeship (commonly 4 years, provider/state dependent).
 The training includes traditional skills like monumental, architectural, and construction stonemasonry, as well as modern skills required in the industry, such as laminating, edge polishing, and working with engineered and natural stone.

 Discover your ideal job match!